david-grover/Database-MRI/README.md

 # Database-MRI

 DESCRIPTION:
-The Database MRI is a simple implementation of a controlled database scan using dynamic SQL.
+The Database MRI is a simple implementation of a controlled database scan using dynamic SQL, laterally across tables.
 The SQL is generated in a stored procedure using Javascript for Snowflake and the results are stored in a database table for analysis.
 The proc can be set to query columns for specific values, stored in another table, to generate statistics for specific filters as well.

 A similar system can be developed for any cloud data warehouse platform that uses some kind of table catalog or "information_schema."